jmay/novum/README.md

 ## API

+* fetch core schema specification
+* create a profile (collection of core data about a user)
+* find a profile (based on an identifier like an email address)
+* fetch a profile (core data)
+* sync/update a profile (core data)
+* fetch app-specific data for a profile
+* sync/update app-specific data for a profile
+* authorize an application to read/write app-specific data for a profile
+* revoke a previous authorization
+* retrieve all authorizations for a profile
+* establish/break a relationship between two profiles
+* record event of releasing profile data to an application

 ### fetch namespace schema

     GET novum.dev/novum/schema

 Response should be a JSON Schema representation of the core schema, e.g.

+    schema-version-string
     com.novum:
       fullname: string
       handle: string